viking-sudo-rm/jekyll-lambda/_posts/2018-2-1-Math capability on blog.md

 mathjax: true
 ---

 I've integrated MathJax onto my blog so that I have the capability to display equations in LaTeX.

-This post is a test to make sure that it works:
+For example, here is a description of the update rule for gradient descent:

 $$ \theta^{t+1} = \theta^t - \eta \frac{\partial L}{\partial \theta} (\theta) $$